NaspoDev/Tether/README.md

 ## Features
 - Leash any mob in Minecraft.
-- Attach a leashed mob to a fence (right-click the fence).
+- Attach any leashed mob to a fence (right-click the fence).
-- Leash mobs together (sneak + right-click the mob).
+- Leash any mobs together (sneak + right-click the mob).
 - Mob leash blacklist and whitelist.
 - Leash players.